electrode-io/electrode-native/docs/cli/binarystore/remove.md

 * This command will only work if the following conditions are met:
   * A binary store server is running
   * There is an active Cauldron
-  * The active Cauldron contains proper configuration of the binary store
+  * The active Cauldron contains a proper configuration of the binary store

 * If no binary exists in the store for the targeted native application version, the command will fail with an appropriate error message